BradLeftley/ember-scroll-spy/README.md

 ember-scroll-spy
 ==============================================================================

 Ember scroll spy allows you to easily replicate bootstrap's scroll spy functionality.
-Based on a section item being in the viewport the nav-link with the corresponding Id will be updated with an active class.
+Based on the anchor being in the viewport the scroll-container with the corresponding Id will be updated with an active class.

 Simply pass through the the id to each component and the addon does the rest.